How Much Does It Cost To Lower A Car Or Truck?

 Lowered Truck

-But if you’re lowering your vehicle to make it a show-stopping show car, you’ll spend a lot more because you’ll want the more impressive air suspension kit, which is the most expensive lowering option and can cost anywhere from $300 and $4,000.
+But if you’re lowering your vehicle to make it a show-stopping eye-catching car, you’ll spend a lot more because you’ll want the more impressive air suspension kit, which is the most expensive lowering option and can cost anywhere from $300 and $4,000.

 Note: Prices mentioned in this guide are estimates.
 The exact cost to lower a car or truck depends on the make and model, shop rate, and method used.